drippidgeon/SpeechShift/README.md

 CL Experiment for UoC   (Anwendungen der Computerlinguistik)

 Computerlinguistic Analysis of if Angela Merkels Speech is Comparable to the Speech of SPD Politicians
-Based on party intern claims that Merkel socialised the CDU Party in articles such as :
+Based on party intern claims that "Merkel socialised the CDU Party", as articles like:

 https://www.goethe.de/ins/gb/de/kul/mag/20773671.html  or https://www.marx21.de/angela-merkel-16-jahre-bundeskanzlerin-bilanz-schlechter-als-ihr-ruf/

+already criticize.

 Missing Parts because of Size-issues :